-8.4.3 Students who are on the waiting list for any of the criteria mentioned above, but have approved accommodations through the Center for Students with Disabilities for on campus housing will be considered first priority on the waiting list.
+Stadents who are on the waiting list for any of the criteria mentioned above, but have approved accommodations through the Center for Students with Disabilities for on campus housing will be considered first priority on the waiting list.
 Every effort will be made to meet accommodations of students who are being offered housing in collaboration with appropriate offices and based on space availability.

-8.5 DINING OPTIONS
+7.5 DINING

-8.5.1 Board fees are approved by the Board of Trustees; however, the University reserves the right to make adjustments as appropriate, at any time during the term of this agreement.
-Any adjustment will be communicated in writing to the student via university email.

-8.5.2 All Storrs Residents residing in non-apartment spaces (including Husky Village) are required to purchase a resident mealplan.
-Students residing in on-campus apartments and University Farm Houses are not required to purchase a resident meal plan, and may purchase any meal plan including options available to commuters.

-8.5.3 A meal plan is not transferable.
+- 7 Board fees are approved by the Board of Trustees; however, the University reserves the right to make adjustments as appropriate, at any time during the term of this agreement.
+Any adjustment will be communicated in writing to the student via university email. - 7 All Storrs Residents residing in non-apartment spaces (including Husky Village) are required to purchase a resident mealplan.
+Students residing in on-campus apartments and University Farm Houses are not required to purchase a resident meal plan, and may purchase a commuter meal plan. - 7 A meal plan is not transferable.
 The Resident named on the University ID card must present the card in order to obtain meals or other food.
-The card may not be used by another individual and may be confiscated for improper use which could result in disciplinary action.
+The card may not be used by another individual and may be confiscated for improper use which could result in disciplinary action. - 7 Residents who require a special diet should contact https://dining.uconn.edu/dietary-restrictions-preferences/ - 7 For the safety of the consumer/student, shoes and shirts must be worn in the dining facilities at all times.

-8.5.4 Residents who require a special diet should contact the Dining Services main office at (860) 486-3128.
-Students will be connected with the appropriate individual to work with them to meet their dietary needs.
-Depending upon the nature of their needs, an additional charge may be required.

-8.5.5 Any person eating in the dining halls is responsible for "bussing" any dishes to the proper drop station in all dining facilities.

-8.5.6 Food items are to be consumed in the dining rooms.
-Exceptions such as ice cream, a piece of fruit, a pastry and a beverage in a reusable cup may be taken from the dining facility.

-8.5.7 Students are responsible for all personal property brought into the dining facility, including laptop computers and cell phones.
-Dining Services allows backpacks etc. within the dining area.
-The privilege of bringing a backpack into a residential dining facility does not allow the student to use the backpack or bag as a vehicle to remove food.
-Residential Dining facilities are set up as an "all you care to eat" environment and the removal of food from the dining facility with the exception of a pastry/bagel, beverages, ice cream and fruit that are hand carried out is considered theft and will not be tolerated.

-8.5.8 For the safety of the consumer/student, shoes and shirts must be worn in the dining facilities at all times.

-8.6 CANCELLATIONS
+7.6 CANCELLATIONS